 High on the bluffs, overlooking the city of Chattanooga, the residential community of Lookout Mountain is a twisted maze of tight curvy roads and steep hills winding throughout a fairy tale like neighborhood of grand houses and lovely cottages.
 Large or small, they all took on a storybook feel, as they were nestled in by it's lush mountain foliage and gardens in full bloom that were rich in color.
 The "streets" were identified with signs boasting of Snow White's Lane, Aladdin's Avenue, or Cinderella Circle.
 It was very unusual indeed to see mailboxes and driveways in an area that seemed like it was a perfect home for billy goats.
 The interesting attractions we seek are also nestled into this community like a welcome and pleasant neighbor.

-High on the ridge of Lookout Mountain was Rock City, a site known for it's massive ancient rock formations and beautiful gardens laden with over 400 native plant species.
+Rock City, a site known for it's massive ancient rock formations and beautiful gardens laden with over 400 native plant species.
 I remember as a child, seeing large barns dappled along the countryside advertising "SEE ROCK CITY" on their rooftops.
 I've always wondered about it and now I can say... everyone should see this amazing place!

 Rock City has an overlook where you can see seven states at once: Tennessee, Kentucky, Virginia, South Carolina, North Carolina, Georgia and Alabama.
 The view was breathtaking to say the least.